RenoFischa/idrive/README.md

 ## Update v2 to v3
 In Version 3 idrive for Linux switched to a Bin package-based Installer.
-* Container tag 3.2 contains the new version, tag latest is still the old one
+* Container tag latest now contains v3
 * steps to update a container to the new Version:
   + change mount path of volume ````config```` to  ````/opt/IDriveForLinux/idriveIt````
   + remove volume ````dependencies````